BradleyCodeU/bradleycodeu.github.io/_apcsp/console/ConsoleFindDistance.md

 Create a function named findDistance that requires FOUR arguments: x1, y1, x2, y2

 Given the xy coordinates for two points, this function returns the distance between the two points.
 You will use the [Distance Formula](https://www.khanacademy.org/math/geometry/hs-geo-analytic-geometry/hs-geo-distance-and-midpoints/v/distance-formula) from geometry class.
+You must NOT print inside of the function.

 Input -> Output
 ```